An open letter/list to my 16 year old self:

 - Money doesn’t buy happiness.
 Granted it does make life easier (not that you will find that out anytime soon) but there is more to life than a large bank account.
 Picnics at the beach, walking amongst the leaves, laughing with friends, swimming in the river, a beer in the sun, listening to loud music, random conversations, camping, being surrounded by people who love you and you love back, listening to the sounds of nature, exploring new places, watching the stars and many more life experiences is ultimately what will make you happiest and will fill up your memory bank.
 Your memory bank is worth more than your money bank.

 - Don’t ever lose your passion.
-Be passionate about life – it’s the only one you have, be passionate about the natural world – it is beautiful and awe inspiring, be passionate about friends and family – without them you would be lost, be passionate about your hobbies – they fulfill you, be passionate about your job – that’s where you spend a lot of your time.
-Experience, wonder, enjoy, feel everything.
+Be passionate about life – it’s the only one you have, be passionate about the natural world – it is beautiful and awe-inspiring, be passionate about friends and family – without them you would be lost, be passionate about your hobbies – they fulfill you, be passionate about your job – that’s where you spend a lot of your time.
+Experience, wonder, joy, feel everything.
 Talk about things that love with passion, don’t be afraid to show how you feel about things.
 You never know, you may just inspire someone.

 - Everyone has different views and opinions on life, politics, religion, work, money, people, racism, sexuality, fashion, rights, schooling and so on.
-It will make for some interesting conversations, you will often learn from these discussions and your eyes often opened.
+It will make for some interesting conversations, you will often learn from these discussions and your eyes will often be opened.
 No one is right and no one is wrong.
 No one can tell you your beliefs and views are wrong if it is something you believe in and feel strongly about.
 If everyone thought the same way life would be rather dull.
 Go into life with open eyes and an open mind.
 Hold strong to your own personal beliefs, defend them but don’t be afraid to learn and grow.
 No one has the right to take your beliefs, values and opinions away from you.

 And most importantly:

 - Laugh.
 A lot.
-Take pleasure in small things, tell jokes, laugh lots, find things to smile about every day, don’t be afraid to be silly or make a fool of yourself, laugh at yourself and don’t take yourself too seriously.
+Take pleasure in small things, tell jokes, laugh lots, find things to smile about every day.
+Don’t be afraid to be silly or make a fool of yourself.
+Laugh at yourself and don’t take yourself too seriously.
 Life is precious so you may as well have fun along the way.